USEPA/IntraCMS/README.md

 ### PHP

--   Download the latest version of PHP - <https://windows.php.net/download>.
+-   Download the latest version of PHP 7 (currently 7.2.24) - <https://windows.php.net/download>.
 -   Add the PHP directory to the system environment PATH variable (typically done manually).
 -   Enter `php --v` in the command line (cmd) to confirm PHP is properly installed.
 -   Open the `php.ini` file in the PHP directory using a text editor and make the following changes: